swiss-territorial-data-lab/proj-dqry/config/README.md

       output_folder: ../output/output-trne
       zoom_level: [z]

 Set the path to the desired label shapefile (AOI) (create a new folder: /proj-dqry/input/input-trne/ to the `proj-dqry` project).
-The **labels_shapefile** corresponds to polygons of quarries defined in the _TLM_ and manually reviewed by experts.
+The **labels_shapefile** corresponds to polygons of quarries defined in the _swissTLM3D_ and manually reviewed by experts.
 It constitutes the ground truth.

 For the quarries example: